OFFIS-mosaik/mosaik/docs/tutorials/examplesim.rst

 ======

 The ``step()`` method tells your simulator to perform a simulation step.
+It receives its current simulation time as well as a dictionary with input values from other simulators (if there are any).
 It returns to mosaik the time at which it wants to do its next step.
-It receives its current simulation time as well as a dictionary with input values from other simulators (if there are any):
+For event-based (TODO: and hybrid?) simulators a next (self-)step is optional.
+If there is no next self-step, the return value is None/null.

 .. literalinclude:: code/simulator_mosaik.py
    :lines: 46-58